Are cysts and lipomas causing you discomfort and affecting your quality of life?

 Cysts can in fact go away on their own without any surgical intervention; however, you may end up living with them permanently if you choose not to undergo treatment.
 Lipomas, on the other hand, will not go away on their own and surgery is necessary to have them removed.

 Please contact the friendly team at Canova Medical – we’d be delighted to help you and answer any questions you may have.
+Our clinic is located closed to Manchester airport and Wilmslow train station.

 The next step is to arrange a Consultation.
 This will be with the Surgeon who’ll be performing your surgery.
 He will take the time to get to know you and your desired outcomes; obtain your medical history; and make recommendations based on your specific needs.